Webbah/sec-for-reinforcement-learning/README.md

 <img src="docs/img/GEM_Matrix.png" width="40%">

+Here, `omega` describes the angular speed of the motor, multiplied with the magnetic flux (`psi`) resulting in the electromagnetic force (EMF) and `p` the number of pol pairs.
-Above, `C` is the 2x2 identity matrix assuming that the all states are observable.
+`C` is the 2x2 identity matrix assuming that the all states are measurable.
 Here, the disturbance `E` is dependent on the rotor speed - which is chosen to be constant in the application.